-- Space Mountain – roller coaster with a height requirement
+- Space Mountain – a roller coaster with a height requirement

 - Splash Mountain – log ride with a height requirement

-- Big Thunder Mountain Railroad – roller coaster with a height requirement
+- Big Thunder Mountain Railroad – a roller coaster with a height requirement

 - Tomorrowland Indy Speedway – older kids can drive their own cars, but infants are not allowed.

 - Barnstormer – a kid-sized roller coaster; height requirement of 35 inches.

 There is one entertainment experience many folks will not want to miss at the Magic Kingdom.
 Unfortunately, it takes place after dark, meaning that most infants will be asleep in their strollers.
 The Enchantment fireworks show is impressively set to music and is a real joy to behold.
 Views are best from Main Street or the lands surrounding the castle but don’t be behind the castle.
 One caution: the fireworks are loud and may scare children unused to high-decibel sounds.
 Just as often, however, infants sleep right through the fireworks.

 There are other entertainment options, most visibly a daytime parade Festival of Fantasy and a show at the forecourt of Cinderella Castle.
 Both are fun for the whole family.
 However, the castle show ends with small fireworks and the Maleficent float does breathe fire, which can startle small children.